This post may contain affiliate links. Please read our disclosure policy.

 and also The best pink lemon bars.

-small batch lemon curd recipe
+Spoon inside of a jar full of small batch lemon curd

 If you have put off making your own lemon curd, as you thought it was tricky and too labor-intensive to make, this is the recipe that will change your mind!
 Made with fresh lemon juice, it really delivers on the tangy flavor and doesn’t require a double boiler or cornflour either!

-This is the best small-batch lemon curd recipe ever!
+the best small-batch lemon curd recipe ever!

 Store-bought lemon curd doesn’t even deserve to share the same name as homemade.
 This from-scratch recipe is tangy, creamy, and sweet in equal measures.
 This is the lemon recipe you never realized you needed!